"Beauty As Rebellion" Exhibition

 Sessions - Open Mic

-This is our monthly open mic jam session for poets, instrumentalists, vocalists, MCs, and anyone willing to share their art.
+If you have yet to join us for our monthly in-house open mic, Sessions is a flow session for poets, instrumentalists, vocalists, MCs, and anyone willing to share their art.
 It’s a space where artists are free to create and not required to be as formal as they are in other venues.
-At our open mic, artists are encouraged to expand the boundaries of their own expression, and perform with artists they normally wouldn’t, and play, sing, rap, or dance as if no one is watching.
-Participants will either perform alongside a DJ or a live band.
+Sessions is a space where artists are encouraged to expand the boundaries of their expression, connect with other artists, and play, sing, rap, or dance as if no one is watching.
+Participants have the choice of performing alongside DJ Freequincy or a live band.

-Tickets can be purchased in advance for guarantee admission, or at the door.
+Advance tickets can be purchased below for guarantee admission or at the door.

 View Event →